ICT-Mahidol/Gemini-2023/Inwza007.md

 - **Submit an observing program to the system**
 Once an observation has been completed, the science observers must submit the program to the telescope’s control system in a format that is executable by the computer systems.
 The submission process verifies that the program is ready for execution, clearly defining all necessary parameters and instructions.

+### Actor: Telescope operator
+The on-site controller of the telescope and instruments.
+Telescope operators are responsible for ensuring the system’s integrity and functioning.
+Telescope operators also work with the observer to ensure that the science plan produces the best data.
+- **Maintaining accurate system functioning during observations** Telescope operators possess the capacity to periodically oversee the system's general performance, integrity, and safety.
+ - **Ability to control the telescope**
+ The Telescope operator has the capability to issue telescope control commands as properly.

+### Actor: Developer
+Developers are responsible for designing, testing, configuring, and upgrading the subsystems.
+- **Design, test, configure and upgrade subsystems**
+Developers are responsible for designing, testing, configuring, and upgrading the subsystems.

+### Actor: Administrator
+Administrators are responsible for high-level control of the Gemini system.
+They work with other users to regulate proper observation scheduling changes, maintenance, and system modifications.

+- **Controll integrate system**
+Administrators possess the authority to iteratively implement system modifications as required.
+- **Determine Appropriate Observation Scheduling Changes**  Administrators possess the authority to iteratively determine and implement suitable changes to the observation scheduling within the system.
+- **Configure Maintenance downtime**
+Administrators are empowered to repeatedly ascertain and schedule maintenance downtime for the system as required.